Islam-ElShahaby/Linux-admin-task1/README.md

-# Linux-admin-task1
+Linux-admin-task1

-Q1 Ubuntu - Mint - Arch.
+Q1

+Ubuntu

+Mint

+Arch

+Q2

-Q2 it's used to get the documentation for terminal commands [apps].
+It's used to get the documentation for terminal commands (apps).

+Q3

-Q3 rm is used for removing files and directories - rmdir is used for removing only empty directories
+rm is used for removing files and directories.

+rmdir is used for removing only empty directories.

+Q4

+a) Output:

-Q4a) output: rmdir: failed to remove 'dir1/dir11': Directory not empty
+rmdir: failed to remove 'dir1/dir11': Directory not empty

+b) Output:

-Q4b) output: rmdir: failed to remove 'Documents/OldFiles': Not a directory
+rmdir: failed to remove 'Documents/OldFiles': Not a directory

+c)

+Relative: Document\OldFiles

-Q4c) relative: Document\OldFiles 	Absolute: /home/mr-dark/Document\OldFiles
+Absolute: /home/mr-dark/Document\OldFiles

+Q7

+cd ../../home/user

+cd

-Q7) cd ../../home/user	cd	cd ~	cd/home/user
+cd ~

-Q8) wc 	wdctl	wget	whatis	whereis	which 	which.debianutils	whiptail	who	whoami	whoopsie	whoopsie-preferences	word-list-compress
+cd /home/user

+Q8

+wc

+wdctl

+wget

+whatis

+whereis

+which

+which.debianutils

+whiptail

+who

+whoami

+whoopsie

+whoopsie-preferences

+word-list-compress

+Q9

-Q9) get the command type [internal, external, alias]
+Get the command type (internal, external, alias).

-Q10) catman, chmod.
+Q10

+catman

+chmod

+Q11

-Q11) using man -f read file we get
+Using man -f read file we get:

 read (2)             - read from a file descriptor file (1)             - determine file type
+FILE (3)             - overview of system data types

+Q12

-	FILE (3)             - overview of system data types Q12) apropos - search the manual page names and descriptions
+apropos - search the manual page names and descriptions.